hugorodrigues/rpc.js/README.md

 ## Full schema example

-Check the file /examples/example.schema.js for the schema used in the demo API and Screenshot
+Check the file /examples/example.schema.js for the schema used in the demo and Screenshot's

 ## Output